 Photos can be an excellent way for potential customers to get to know you and your team.
-If you provide a service that involves clients coming into an office, showing pictures of your workspace on your about us page can also help customers feel comfortable making an appointment, as they have an idea of what to expect.
-The more you can show customers what you offer, the more likely they will reach out to you about your services after browsing your company’s about us page.
+If you provide a service that involves clients coming into an office, showing pictures of your workspace on your About Us page can also help customers feel comfortable making an appointment.
+The more you can show customers what you offer, the more likely they will reach out to you after browsing your company’s About Us page.

 3. Provide Links

 Have more information than you can fit onto a single page?
 Be sure to provide links that direct potential customers to other areas of your site.
-This keeps a clean, simple look for your about us page while giving potential customers the information they want.
+This maintains a clean, simple look for your About Us page while giving visitors the information they want.

 4. Add a Call to Action

-If you’re a small business or a professional working to get new clients, it can be wise to include a call to action (also known as a CTA) at the end of your about us page.
-A call to action encourages potential clients to reach out to you to learn more about what your business has to offer.
+If you’re a small business or a professional working to get new clients, including a call to action (also known as a CTA) at the end of your About Us page can be wise.
+A call to action encourages potential clients to reach out to you to learn more about your business.

-You may want to create a CTA that allows site visitors to fill out a form with their contact information, allowing you to reach out to them later.
-You may also want to provide your contact information as a part of your about us page, letting customers know exactly how to get in touch with you.
-This is also a perfect place to include links to your company’s social media, providing site visitors with the option to follow you and get to learn more about what you have to offer.
+You may want to create a CTA that allows site visitors to fill out a form with their contact information so you can reach out to them later.
+You may also want to provide your contact information as a part of your About Us page.
+This will let customers know exactly how to contact you.
+It’s also a perfect place to include links to your company’s social media, allowing site visitors to follow you and learn more about what you have to offer.

 Interested in learning more?
 Check out our round-up of must-read books for entrepreneurs!